 Going through divorce or separation can be a stressful time in your life.
 Here at Donaldson Law, we do not want you to be worried about your legal fees as well.
 Too often we hear horror stories of legal fees spiraling out of control.

 There are ways we can work together to minimise the costs associated with your family law matter.
 These are our top eight tips:

-1. Research your options and choose the best lawyer for you
+1. research options and choose the best lawyer for you.

 When it comes to your family law matter your choice of lawyer is important.

 Law firms generally charge on the time spent on your matter.
 Normally, you will be advised of an hourly rate that will be charged in six-minute increments.
 In most cases, the cheapest hourly rate doesn’t necessarily mean the lowest fees at the conclusion of your matter.
 Your lawyer’s efficiency and understanding of how to conduct a family law matter expeditiously, will have an enormous impact on your legal fees.

 You want to ensure that the lawyer you choose, is a specialist in family law.
 A jack of all trades, master of none, is not going to give you an efficient and expedient resolution in the complex area of family law.
 Not obtaining a specialist means you could be charged for unnecessary work or research that would be standard knowledge for a family law specialist.